namansharma3007/HillsideHaven/README.md

 * Cancel a booking by selecting the booking from the list and clicking the cancel button.
 * Process a checkout by selecting the booking from the list and clicking the checkout button.
 * Process a refund by selecting the booking from the list and clicking the refund button.

+### Important Note
+In order to run this application on the server I have created, you must update all instances of the URL <code>https://serverhillsidehaven-production.up.railway.app/</code> to <code>http://localhost:3007/</code>.
+This is necessary for the application to function properly on the server.
+However, please note that the application will still run without this change, but it will not be using the server that I have created.
+Instead, it will use a hosted API link.
+Therefore, please make the necessary changes based on your specific requirements.